tinuzz/wp-plugin-trackserver/readme.txt

 2. Configuration of OruxMaps for use with Trackserver / WordPress

 == Changelog ==

+= UNRELEASED =

+* In JavaScript, store track information from the server more reliably.
+* When a (live) track that is currently shown on the map is no longer present in the server response, show a nice popup, suggesting a page reload.
+* Make the 'infobar' shortcode attribute accept a string, to override the template set in the user profile.

 = v3.0.1 =
 Release date: 28 February 2017